 03 of 04

-Does Unpasteurized Cheese Taste Better
+Does Unpasteurized Cheese Taste Better?

 Yes.
 And No. Although cheesemakers and lovers will passionately argue both sides of this debate, whether or not cheese made from raw milk tastes better than cheese made from pasteurized milk is strictly a matter of personal preference.
 There are many amazing, high-quality, artisanal cheeses that are made from pasteurized milk.
-There are also many amazing cheeses made from raw milk.
+There are also many amazing kinds of cheese made from raw milk.
 The important thing is that cheesemakers are given a choice and allowed to use the type of milk they feel is best for the type of cheese they are making.